 Computing attributes as a directed graph allows enormous flexibility for parallel development by multiple engineers.
 If each attribute declares its inputs, we can ensure everything is queried and calculated in the correct order.
 This enables attributes of multiple types:

-Explicitly encoding the graph of attributes seems complex but it will save you painful headaches down the road when you want to use one attribute as an input to another.
+Explicitly encoding the graph of attributes seems complex, but it saves us painful headaches down the road when we want to use one attribute as an input to another.

 This situation comes up frequently.
-Some common cases:
+Some common cases include:

 If each attribute is versioned and downstream consumers register which version they wish to consume, then we can easily bump the version (while continuing to compute the previous versions) without affecting the consumers.

-In addition to enabling flexible modeling of complex problems, this graph of models enables us to scale our ML engineering team.
-Previously we had a rigid pipeline of features and models which was really only amenable to a single ML engineer at a time to develop.
+In addition to enabling flexible modeling of complex problems, this graph of models enables us to scale our machine learning engineering team.
+Previously, we had a rigid pipeline of features and models which was really only allowed a single ML engineer at a time to develop.
 Now, we can have multiple ML engineers developing models for sub-problems, and then combining the resulting features and models together later.